Because the Ending Is Where Dentistry Gets Honest

 Diagnosis identifies condition.

-Decision determines irreversible intervention.
+Decision selects irreversible intervention.

 Dentistry is proficient at diagnosis.
 Dentistry is inconsistent at timing irreversible intervention.
 The recurring error is not detection.
 It is threshold misidentification.